4nd2in/edu/pages/UDP.md

 	- ## NAT Traversal
 		- One problem occurs when [[Network Address Translators (NAT)]] come into play as this protocol does not hold a state and thus the router does not know if the connection is closed or not.
 Also the router has to hold states for IPs and ports for a protocol that does not.
 	- ## Header
-		- This protocol delivers user messages in #datagram which are different to packets as they are not meant to be reliable.
+		- This protocol delivers user messages in #Datagram which are different to packets as they are not meant to be reliable.
 		- UDP encapsulates user messages of the IP layer into its own packet structure which adds four fields
 		  ![udp-header.png](../assets/udp-header_1684163111100_0.png)
 		- ### Source Port (optional)